felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 almost certainly contains parts of the answer to the question that made you choose it.

-Imagine how you will feel when your book shows you a new way to think about a specific problem you couldn't quite put your finger on.
+Imagine how you will feel when your book shows you a new way to think about a specific problem you couldn't quite figure out.
 Suddenly, a new connection occurs in your brain.
 Now, all you can see is the answer.
 Everything simply  makes  sense!
 Personally, this is among the most powerful and freeing experiences I have felt yet.
 It truly is a transcending moment that cannot be overstated.

 **We are all lifelong learners.** If you want to learn about something, you can do it.
 What allows some people to learn faster than others is that they have created and optimized a learning system that is suited for *their* way of learning.
-When I realized that the core mission of DevOps, which eluded me for years, is to create a system that automates organizational learning, I felt the pinch of irony since this realization had required me to create my own system of learning.
+When I realized that the core mission of DevOps, which eluded me for years, is to create a system that automates organizational learning, I felt the pinch of irony since this realization had required me to create *my* own system of learning.
 Now that this is done, I feel more empowered than ever and ready to take this challenge head-on.

-I don't want to give you the wrong impression: I am definitely not immune to learning anxiety, even after reading {{< n_books >}} books and writing all about my experience.
+I don't want to give you the wrong impression: I am definitely still not immune to learning anxiety, even after reading {{< n_books >}} books and writing all about my experience.
 [Nobody gets used to feeling dumb](/69), and unfortunately the